apollo

 FAQs

 Do not discontinue Dicorate ER Tablet 1g without consulting your doctor.
 To treat your condition effectively, continue taking Dicorate ER Tablet 1g for as long as prescribed.
-Do not be reluctant to speak with your doctor if you feel any difficulty while taking Dicorate ER Tablet 1g , your doctor will reduce the dose gradually to avoid worsening of seizures.
+Do not be reluctant to speak with your doctor if you feel any difficulty while taking Dicorate ER Tablet 1g .
+Your doctor will reduce the dose gradually to avoid worsening of seizures.

 Use an effective method of contraception during the treatment with Dicorate ER Tablet 1g .
-Avoid getting pregnant while taking Dicorate ER Tablet 1g as it could lead to severe birth defects.
+Avoid getting pregnant while taking Dicorate ER Tablet 1g as it could lead to serious birth defects.
 Do not stop taking Dicorate ER Tablet 1g and consult your doctor immediately if you become pregnant.

 Dicorate ER Tablet 1g may cause thrombocytopenia (low levels of platelets).
 This might increase the risk of bleeding and bruising.
 Be cautious while using sharp objects.
 Consult your doctor if you notice unexplained bleeding or bruising.
 Regular monitoring of blood count is advised while taking Dicorate ER Tablet 1g .